rvicedomini/muset/conda_project/README.md

 Then simply run:

 ```
-kmtools pipeline fof.txt
+muset pipeline fof.txt
 ```

 #### I already have my k-mer matrix
-We recommend you run `kmtools pipeline` with the flag `-s` if you are familiar with `kmtricks`and/or have already produced a k-mer matrix on your own.
+We recommend you run `muset pipeline` with the flag `-s` if you are familiar with `kmtricks`and/or have already produced a k-mer matrix on your own.
 Since this is a lengthy step, if you want to run the pipeline without doing the matrix creation, you should use this flag.

 If you already have your k-mer matrix, make sure you used `kmtricks` following these guidelines:
   - Run `kmtricks pipeline` with an appropriate value of `--kmer-size` and `--hard-min`.
 Use parameter `--mode kmer:count:bin` to build a count matrix, `kmer:pa:bin` for a presence-absence matrix.